prikhi/pencil/docs/source/devguide/tutorial/drawingresizeshape.rst

         </p:Content>
     </Shape>

 The SVG rectangle has width and height attributes.
 The Box behaviour will use the input Dimension value to change those width and height attributes.
-When the shape's property is changed when user doing scaling via the geometry editor, the behaviour will reflect that change into the SVG element.
+When the user scales the shape using the on-canvas geometry editor, the behaviour will apply the changes to the SVG element.

 Add Rounded Corner
 ------------------